Fifteen15Studios/ExpandableCheckbox/README.md

 ## Pubic functions
 **isExpanded()** - Returns true if the view is currently expanded, false if it is currently collapsed

-**expand(expand: Boolean)** - Parameters: expand: If true it will expand the view, if false it will collapse the view
+**hasChildren()** - Returns true if it has child checkboxes, otherwise returns false

+**addChild(child: ExpandableCheckbox)** - Adds a new child checkbox.
+Parameters: child: the checkbox to add

+**addChild(child: ExpandableCheckbox, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Adds a new child checkbox.
+Parameters: child: the checkbox to add. onCheckedChangeListener: Actions to perform when the check changes for this child.

 **addChild(text : String, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Adds a new child checkbox.
 Parameters: text: The text to display next to the child checkbox. onCheckedChangeListener: Actions to perform when the check changes for this child.

-**addExpandableChild(child: ExpandableCheckbox, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Adds a new child ExpandableCheckbox.
-Parameters: child: The checkbox to add. onCheckedChangeListener: Actions to perform when the check changes for this child.

-**setChildOnCheckedChangeListener(index: Int, onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Sets the onCheckedChangeListener for a child checkbox.
-Paramters: index: index of the checkbox you're modifying. onCheckedChangeListener: Actions to perform when the check changes for this child.
+**setOnCheckedChangeListener(onCheckedChangeListener: CompoundButton.OnCheckedChangeListener?)** - Sets the onCheckedChangeListener for this checkbox.
+Paramters: onCheckedChangeListener: Actions to perform when the check changes for this checkbox.

-**setChildChecked(index: Int, checked : Boolean)** -  Checks or unchecks a child checkbox.
-Parameters: index: index of the checkbox you're modifying. checked: If true will check the checkbox, if false will uncheck the checkbox

-**setChildChecked(text: String, checked : Boolean)** - Checks or unchecks a child checkbox. text: Finds a checkbox with this text. checked: If true will check the checkbox, if false will uncheck the checkbox

 **getChildCheckboxCount()** - Returns the number of child checkboxes

+**getChildCheckboxAt(index: Int)** - Returns the child checkbox at a specific index.
+If the index is invalid, returns null.
+Parameters: index: Index at which to look for a child.

-**setText(text : String)** - Sets the text next to the parent checkbox
+**getChildCheckbox(text: String)** - Returns the child checkbox with specific text value.
+Parameters: text: String to look for in each child

 **setChecked(checked: Boolean)** - Checks of unchecks the parent checkbox and ONLY the parent checkbox.
 Calling this function will NOT affect the children.
 Parameter: If true checks the parent, if False unchecks the parent.